 Graduate Center for Excellence

 The Graduate Center for Excellence, located on the third floor of the Louis J. Blume Library, includes collaborative learning stations with extensive access to technology designed exclusively for graduate student use.
-The Graduate Center for Excellence will host programming to support graduate student success, including seminars to support research and writing.
+The Graduate Center for Excellence hosts programming to support graduate student success, including seminars to support research and writing.
 More details can be found at www.stmarytx.edu/gce.

 Library and Academic Technology Services